For those of you who missed that headline, I am referring to the Department of Transportation, Transport Canada, the United Nations, and MiniBulk.

 MiniBulk currently stocks 3 styles of UN Rated bags in our Calgary warehouse.
 There is an unlined bag, a bag with a built-in liner, and hardwall version for various applications.

-The unlined UN bag can be combined with a 6 mil liner to be in compliance with regulations for transporting and disposing of asbestos.
+The unlined UN bag can be combined with two, 6 mil liners to be in compliance with regulations for transporting and disposing of asbestos.
 The UN bag with a built in 4 mil liner is ideal for containing and transporting items such as hydrocarbon contaminated items like rags and soil.
 Finally we carry a UN Rated bag that can stand up on its own without a racking system.
 This design is ideal for remote cleanup sites and smaller jobs.

 If you have a minor spill and you need to remove a couple cubes of soil, no need to call in massive and expensive equipment.
 Just get the rookies on your team a couple shovels and the hardwall bag.
 A few good scoops and the contaminated soil is ready to be sent for remediation.
 All three of our designs belong to Packing Group II, the middle rating of hazardous goods.